rmnavr/wmcells/README.md

 5. Open «Format -> Edit stylesheet...» menu
 6. Delete all style-defining cells from `your.nb` file
 7. Paste cells from step 3

+## Adding wmcells style to Stylesheet menu

+You can make WMCells style accessible from «Format -> Stylesheet -> ...» menu.

+> I am personally not a big fan of this method, because if you'll send your file to a college who has no WMCells style installed in the same way,
+> he'll get very poorly styled document.

+1. Create empty `wmcells_style.nb` file (or rename it to your taste)
+2. Copy style cells of `wmcells.nb` (style cells are accessed from «Format -> Edit stylesheet...» menu) into it .
+3. Paste these cells DIRECTLY into `wmcells_style.nb` file (NOT into it's «Format -> Edit Stylesheet...» menu)
+4. Save `wmcells_style.nb` and put it in folder `D:\Soft\WM\SystemFiles\FrontEnd\StyleSheets` (change folder to where your WM is installed)
+5. Reload WM, and you'll see «wmcells_style» in «Format -> Stylesheet -> ...» menu.